00 - 01

 1:1 Reading

 Pupils have opportunities to read their reading books with a member of staff in a 1:1 setting at least once per week.
 This provides the teacher with the opportunities to closely assess the skills children are developing and applying and to ensure children are reading books at an appropriate level.
-From Year 2 children choose a reading for pleasure text from our library to support their comprehension of texts.
-Sometimes those texts will be supplemented with an additional phonic reader.

 When pupils are considered to be falling behind, class teachers read with those pupils up to 3 times per week.
 In KS2, where pupils are identified as reading below the expected standard, class teachers/support staff read with those pupils 1:1 every week.